Updated: Jul 27

 In the past, withdrawal and terms associated with BIND have been somewhat interchangeable.
 This is no longer the case.
 Based on recent research, we now understand that these are two distinct effects of benzodiazepine use.

 Benzodiazepine withdrawal is specific to the removal of the drugs from the body, which typically lasts 7 to 28 days after discontinuation.
-Symptoms which are common and related to this process can include tremors, hallucinations, and seizures, which and be severe and even life-threatening.
+Symptoms which are common and related to this process can include tremors, hallucinations, and seizures, which can be severe and even life-threatening.
 Thankfully, these symptoms are usually of short-duration.
 These are the symptoms that most physicians have been trained to look for when someone is discontinuing benzos.
 This is one of the key reasons why BIND has been so rarely recognized by the medical community.

 The Truth About BIND